-Nursing Traditional, Sophomore Transfer, Junior Transfer and RN to BSN studentsWhile enrolled at Bellin College, a student may be unsuccessful in one major course and not be dismissed.
-In general, the student must repeat the failed nursing course at Bellin College in its entirety with a passing grade before they are able to enroll into the next nursing course in the curriculum plan.
+While enrolled at Bellin College, a student may be unsuccessful in one major course and not be dismissed.
+In general, the student must repeat the failed course at Bellin College in its entirety with a passing grade before they are able to enroll into the next medical imaging course in the curriculum plan.
 In specific cases, a student may be allowed to continue in major courses if prerequisites and scheduling allow.
-Permission is required from the faculty and Program Director prior to registration.
+Permission to require from the Faculty and Program Director prior to registration.
 A second major course failure will result in dismissal.
 Exceptions may apply to students who have made a program option change or students who are in their last session/semester.